submarat/submarat.github.io/_posts/2018-06-18-The-Chubby-Lock-Service.md

 2.3 Files, directories and handles - file system similar but simpler than UNIX'.
 ACLs stored on ephemeral nodes as files.

+2.4 Locks and sequencers - lock-delay disallows a faulty client from locking a resource for an arbitary time, locking requires write-permissions, lock checking is not mandatory.
+Exclusive writer-mode, shared reader-mode on lock files.

-2.4 Locks and sequencers - ...
+2.5 Events - ...

 Questions:
 - What are the key use cases?